omergafla/236369-PepperBot/README.md

 # 236369-HW4
- WWW course - final project - telegram polls bot https://github.com/omergafla/236369-PepperBot
+ WWW course - final project - telegram polls bot

+https://github.com/omergafla/236369-PepperBot

 ### INIT:
 python .\build\run_project.py

 this command will run simultaneisoly the flask server, react client and the telegram bot handler, also create the DB infrastructure for the project and handles the client side dependencies.

+we assume you have at least an empty DB, see build/utils/database.ini to see our configs.

 #### Use:
 As an admin, you can perform these actions: